unknwon/goconfig/README.md

 	// You can even edit comments in your code c.SetKeyComments("Demo","key1", "More comments")

-	// Do need that key or comments any more?
+	// Don't need that key or comments any more?
 Pass empty string "" to remove! that's all!' c.SetValue("What's this?", "name", "") // If your key was removed, its comments will be removed too! c.SetKeyComments("Demo","key1", "")

 	// Finally, you need save it
 	SaveConfigFile(c, "Config.ini")
 ```

+###More Information
+- All characters are CASE SENSITIVE, BE CAREFULL!
+- If you use other operation systems instead of windows, you may want to change global variable [ LineBreak ] in conf.go, replace it with suitable characters, default value "\r\n" is for windows only.
+You can also use "\n" in all operation systems because I use "\n" as line break, it may look strange when you open with Notepad.exe in windows, but it works anyway.